 On behalf of the Defendant, MGA Entertainment, Mr. Meyer provided rebuttal testimony to a $1.8 billion damages claim made by Mattel in a copyright infringement matter involving “Bratz” fashion dolls.
 After a lengthy trial, the jury only awarded $10 million in copyright damages, and $30 million for each of three separate claims.

 Mr. Meyer testified to Plaintiff Oracle's damages in a copyright infringement dispute against SAP involving enterprise software.
 The jury returned a verdict of $1.3 billion, which was reported by Bloomberg News as the largest jury verdict of 2010 and the largest copyright infringement verdict ever.
 The parties reached a settlement in 2014 with SAP paying $477 million in total compensation to Oracle.

 Mr. Meyer is also experienced in disputes and investigations involving forensic analyses related to determining the propriety of accounting activity; asset disposition; asset valuation; and the sources and uses of funds flow.
 This experience includes the investigation of Ponzi schemes, fraudulent invoice schemes, and separate entity analyses.
 Mr. Meyer has significant experience in class action matters including the analysis of issues related to class certification, as well as damages.
 He has performed forensic and damage analyses in matters involving environmental remediation, asbestos and insurance coverage issues.

-Mr. Meyer lectures on damages and other valuation issues to industry and academic audiences such as the American Lawyer Media Annual Corporate Counsel Conference; Licensing Executives Society; Practicing Law Institute; Law Seminars International; USC Intellectual Property Institute; Santa Clara University Law School; University of Texas Law School; Stanford Law School and the Sedona Conference.
-Mr. Meyer has appeared in publications, such as the Wall Street Journal and Law360 and has been identified as one of the leading testifying experts in Intellectual Property on the annual Intellectual Asset Management Magazine (“IAM”) Top 1000 Patent Professionals Listing as determined by top patent professionals in key jurisdictions around the globe.
+Mr. Meyer lectures on damages and other valuation issues to industry and academic audiences including, the American Lawyer Media Annual Corporate Counsel Conference; Licensing Executives Society; Practicing Law Institute; Law Seminars International; USC Intellectual Property Institute; Santa Clara University Law School; Stanford Law School and the Sedona Conference.
+Mr. Meyer has appeared in publications, such as the Wall Street Journal and Law360, and has been identified as one of the leading testifying experts on Intellectual Property in the annual Intellectual Asset Management Magazine (“IAM”) Top 1000 Patent Professionals Listing.

 Mr. Meyer’s expert testimony includes: